 Music Lessons, Ideas, Activities, and Bible Background Notes for Teaching "Isaiah Foretells the Messiah" in Sunday School.

-Post your Sunday School music lessons, ideas, activities, and bible background notes for "Isaiah Foretells the Messiah" here.
+Post your Sunday School music lessons, ideas, activities, and bible background notes for teaching about Isaiah's prophecies of the Messiah here, including lessons teaching about the names of Jesus.

-Everyone can read the Isaiah Bible Background here written by our Writing Team.
+See also the detailed Isaiah Bible Background written by our Writing Team and open to all.

 A Bible Background